xinDW/VCD-Net/README.md

 * The N number of the LF data.
 * The physical z-range (um) of the 3-D reconstructions.
 * The z-step size (um) of the 3-D reconstructions.
-* The model type.

-There are two variants of the VCDNet, for the reconstructing of the sparse signals and the dense signals, respectively.
-The program will choose the appropriate one according to your label.
 For example,
  ```
- label=zebrafish_20x_N11_[m50-50]_step2um_dense
+ label=zebrafish_20x_N11_[m50-50]_step2um
  ```
- indicates that a VCDNet for dense signals will be trained on a dataset of the 20x zebrafish images, of which the LFs have the N number 11, and the 3-D targets with 2-um step size are located at -50um ~ 50um.
+ indicates that a VCDNet will be trained on a dataset of the 20x zebrafish images, of which the LFs have the N number 11, and the 3-D targets with 2-um step size are located at -50um ~ 50um.

 The parameters of the trained model will be saved in the corresponding directory under the `repository_root/checkpoint/`.
 At the inference stage, the program will load the trained model parameters according to the designated label.